veltaine/odin-recipes/README.md

 Changelog

+ 3/30/25:

+ Updated layout, added more recipes.
+Background added but will need to solidify to appear on edges instead of full page on next revision.

 9/26/24:
 Updated look with CSS Box guidelines per project, added borders centered text and some cute additions to the list tinkering with the hex code for the icons